 Funeral arrangements have been entrusted to Sibille Funeral Home of Opelousas.

-To send flowers to Sr. Mary Verda Frederick's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Sr. Mary Verda Frederick, please visit our floral store.